-3. Location Deck: Randomly select the number of Locations as stated on the Scenario.
-Shuffle and place them face down to form the Location deck, adding any named Locations as required.
+3. Location Deck: Choose a number of Locations as stated on the Scenario.
+Shuffle them and place them face down to form the Location deck, adding in any named Locations as required.

 Note: When starting an Adventure in a Location that contains the footprints icon that represents the Entrance to the Location, cover the footprints icon with the Ambient icon token.
 This changes the footprints into an Ambient Exit for that Adventure only.